-- You must submit a self-evaluation of your performance (pages 6 and 7 of Form I-983) at the mid-point of employment and at the conclusion of employment for each job you have
+- You must submit a self-evaluation of your performance (page 5 of Form I-983) at the mid-point of employment and at the conclusion of employment for each job you have

 You must submit a new Form I-983 to OIA, signed by your employer, if there are any changes to the original training plan or if you get a new position.
 OIA must receive your new i-983 prior to any changes.
 Changes may include but are not limited to:

 - Decrease in compensation

 - Reduction in hours (if you are working less than 20 hours a week)